responsibleproblemsolving/energy-usage/README.md

 ## Usage

-To evaluate the emissions of a function, simply:
+To evaluate the emissions of a function, just call `energyusage.evaluate` with the function name and the arguments it requires.

 ```python
 import energyusage